Position: A Roadmap for Robust Chemical Languages

 2. Future opportunity: SELFIES solved this for small organic molecules, but many important chemical domains (polymers, crystals, reactions) still lack robust representations, creating a bottleneck for AI-driven discovery in these areas.

-• Chemical reactions: Robust reaction representations that enforce conservation laws
+• Chemical reactions: Robust reaction representations that enforce conservation laws.

-• Programming perspective: Treating molecular representations as programming languages, potentially achieving Turing-completeness
+• Programming perspective: Treating molecular representations as programming languages, potentially achieving Turing-completeness.

-• Benchmarking: Systematic comparisons across representation formats
+• Benchmarking: Systematic comparisons across representation formats.

-• Interpretability: Understanding how humans and machines actually learn from different representations
+• Interpretability: Understanding how humans and machines actually learn from different representations.

-This perspective paper includes case studies rather than systematic experiments:
+This perspective paper includes case studies:

 1. Pasithea (Deep Molecular Dreaming): A generative model using gradient descent in latent space to optimize molecular properties (logP).
 When using one-hot encoded SELFIES, the model successfully optimizes logP monotonically, demonstrating smooth traversal of chemical space impossible with SMILES.